Absolute Justice: Development

-The idea of introducing the Justice Society of America was first made public at the 2009 Comic Con, where producers announced that comic book author Geoff Johns would write the episode.
+The idea of introducing the Justice Society of America was first made public at the 2009 San Diego Comic Con, where producers announced that comic book author Geoff Johns would write the episode.
 Johns had previously introduced the Legion of Super-Heroes in the season eight episode "Legion".
-As Johns worked on the script for the Justice Society episode, which was titled "Society", it was decided that in order to do the characters justice, the decision was made to extend the story into two separate episodes, with the second episode titled "Legends".
+As Johns worked on the script for the Justice Society episode, which was titled "Society", it was decided that in order to do the characters justice, the story would be extended into two separate episodes, with the second episode titled "Legends".
 Executive producer Kelly Souders explained that "there were so many characters and so much great story that people would've been robbed of some great moments if we kept it to just one hour".
 According to executive producer Brian Peterson, he and Johns realized there was so much material for one episode that they decided to make it into two.
 Peterson describes the episodes as a "mini-movie", and referred to it as one of the most exciting things they have done on Smallville in nine years.

-Ultimately, the idea of two separate episodes was scrapped in favor of combining them into a single show.
-The CW then marketed the episode as a two-hour television movie titled, Smallville: Absolute Justice.
+Ultimately, the idea of two separate episodes was scrapped in favor of combining them into a single episode.
+The CW then marketed the episode as a two-hour television movie titled Smallville: Absolute Justice.
 Following the episode's airing, the Smallville writers announced on their Twitter page that they still consider "Absolute Justice" to be two separately produced episodes, but was aired and packaged on the season nine DVD as a single episode.
 For the Complete Series DVD package released in November 2011, Warner Bros.
 Home Video acknowledged the two separate episodes in their official count of 218 episodes.
-When the show was released on the Hulu streaming service in October 2016, the episodes were split in two, labelled "Absolute Justice, Part 1 - Society" and "Absolute Justice, Part 2 - Legends", with both being recognized as episode eleven of season nine.
+When the series was released on the Hulu streaming service in October 2016, the episodes were split in two, labelled "Absolute Justice, Part 1 - Society" and "Absolute Justice, Part 2 - Legends", with both being recognized as episode eleven of season nine.

-Michael Shanks, Brent Stait and Brittney Irvin were cast as the Justice Society members Carter Hall/Hawkman, Kent Nelson/Doctor Fate, and Courtney Whitmore/Stargirl, respectively.
+Michael Shanks, Brent Stait, and Brittney Irvin were cast as Justice Society members Carter Hall / Hawkman, Kent Nelson / Doctor Fate, and Courtney Whitmore / Stargirl, respectively.
 Shanks took the role because he did not think he would get many opportunities to play a superhero in the future.
-Pam Grier appeared as Amanda Waller, a character from DC Comics, in "Absolute Justice", and she also appeared in "multiple episodes".
-Phil Morris was also brought back as John Jones, a recurring character Morris has appeared as since season six.
+Pam Grier made a special guest appearance as Amanda Waller, a character from DC Comics, and Phil Morris was brought back as John Jones, a recurring character Morris has portrayed since season six.